HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 Another surprise in the data is the rise in fonts being served by Shopify.
 Growing from roughly 1.1% in 2019 to about 4% in 2020, there has clearly been a significant uptick in usage of web fonts by sites hosted on that platform.
 It’s unclear if that is due to that service offering more fonts that they host on their CDN, if it’s growth in use of their platform, or both.
 However, the increase in usage of both Shopify and Bootstrap represent the largest amount of growth other than Google Fonts, making it a very noticeable data point.

+The use of local is [controversial](https://bramstein.com/writing/web-font-anti-patterns-local-fonts.html), as it can save bytes, but it can also yield bad results if the locally installed version of the font is outdated.
+As of [November 2020](https://twitter.com/googlefonts/status/1328761547041148929?s=19), Google Fonts has moved to using local only for Roboto on mobile platforms, otherwise the font is always fetched over the network.

+Since the data for the following charts was gathered before the switchover, Google Fonts is represented in the "both" category.

 {{ figure_markup(
   image="fonts-web-hosting-performance-desktop.png",
   caption="Web font hosting performance, desktop.",